visforvali/ws297y/policies.md

 A significant part of your course grade comes from consistent, informal weekly participation (i.e., the more you post, react, and chat with each other in #week, #team, #lounge, etc., the better!).
 If you need a ballpark number: aim for 2-3 oral, textual, meme-based, etc. voice and/or text chats during sync sessions, and/or 2-3 async text chats during the week if you were quiet during sync session, missed class, or are looking to boost your overall participation.

 You’re responsible for reaching out to me in a timely fashion to arrange alternate deadlines and make sure you’re on the right track, and for submitting any written assignments, reviewing the week’s materials, and asking for notes or help in #week, #lounge, or #team.
 If you’re dealing with issues or a schedule that will affect your performance, please proactively talk to me.
 Barring emergencies, I need as much advance notice as possible to effectively accommodate you.
 You don’t need to disclose any more details than you wish.
 You can just tell me you’re dealing with stuff, and then we can strategize ways for you to fulfill the course requirements while taking care of yourself.
-FORMS OF PARTICIPATION
-Participation takes a lot of forms!
-It means talking out loud, posting in #week each week, in #team for peer review and other activities, and #lounge to crowdsource info and “buddy-work” with peers.
-It means organically replying and reacting to your classmates’ posts (no boring “discussion board”-style replies please!), coming to coffee chats, helping your peers, etc. It means DMing me for clarification, or before an absence or a class you know will be an “off day” to ask me to say something in class for you.
-These are all measurable, valid forms of participation!
-If there’s another form that works for you, or if you’re anxious about how you’re participating, please proactively reach out to me so we can talk about it!
-After 5 weeks of low participation, we’ll need to meet to discuss whether it makes sense for you to stay in the class or withdraw.

 WRITING SUPPORT SERVICES
 Writing support is available for all students at Pace University.
 Writing Support Services offers confidential one-to-one appointments (in person or online), group sessions, and drop-in sessions free of charge.
 Students can bring writing from all disciplines and at all stages of the writing process, from outlines to completed drafts.
 Students are encouraged to bring all types of writing, including resumes, internship and graduate school applications, and personal creative work.
 Writing Support Tutors are dedicated to developing independent learners through purposeful interactions with trained, well-qualified peer and professional staff.
 For more information about writing services and current hours of operation, please visit the Learning Commons website.
 You can also schedule an appointment using TracCloud.
 Questions?
 Please email LC (PLV) or LC (NYC), or visit Mortola Library, 3rd floor (PLV) or 15 Beekman, 7th floor (NYC).
 TUTORING AT THE LEARNING COMMONS